Twispay/twispay.github.io/index.md

-1   The initial deposit Order /POST is done with the required [request parameters](#_Request_parameters)
+1. The initial deposit Order /POST is done with the required [request parameters](#_Request_parameters)

-2   In the [response](#_Response_parameters) from us you will receive a ‘cardId’ parameter – this is the ID of the card used by the customer to do the initial deposit transaction
+2. In the [response](#response-parameters) from us you will receive a ‘cardId’ parameter – this is the ID of the card used by the customer to do the initial deposit transaction

-3   Using the ‘cardId’ you can initiate a payout transaction by making an API call to POST /order (documentation found at [http://docs.twispay.com/](http://docs.twispay.com/)) using the following mandatory parameters:
+3. Using the ‘cardId’ you can initiate a payout transaction by making an API call to POST /order (documentation found at [http://docs.twispay.com/](http://docs.twispay.com/)) using the following mandatory parameters: